April 16, 2012

 We didn't have to jig the frame to tack the bottom, but each of the bottom joints needed some judicious clamping to bring the tubes back to square.
 Welding the top joints had caused the side tubes to splay out a little, and we couldn't allow that.
 Also, each of the bottom tacks had to be ground down with an angle grinder so the frame would sit flat on the table when it was flipped back over.
 So tacking the bottom took a few hours, and also got me thinking about getting a new grinding disc.
 I like our new Harbor Freight grinder, but I don't think they spent a lot of money on the disc that came with it.

 Now that the frame is starting to take shape, it's beginning to feel for the first time like we're actually building a car, and not just making parts for a car.
 Even though it's only tacked together, and far from complete, this frame is way cooler than our old mock-up frame.
 You can sit in this one and not worry about breaking anything.
 Plus, it's shiny metal.
-Over the next couple of weeks we plan to have the whole thing together, which will make sitting in the frame and pretending to be racing a lot more realistic.
+Over the next couple of weeks we hope to have all the rest of the tubes tacked on, which will make sitting in the frame and pretending to be racing down the Mulsanne straight a lot more realistic.

 Our Build Log